New Technology is the Key to MiFID II Compliance

 Adopting the right technology at a firm can make implementing compliance mandates easier on teams and on their wallets.
 Generally, firms are on the hunt for new technology that meets the following requirements:

 - Able to cope with new regulations and keep the firm legal.
-The technology is capable of adapting not only as your company grows, but also as regulations change, and can automatically be updated to account for changing mandates.
+The technology should be capable of adapting not only as your company grows, but also as regulations change, and can automatically be updated to account for changing mandates.

 - Doesn’t disrupt business operations and interacts seamlessly with existing devices and procedures.

 - Is cost effective.
-The solution doesn’t require extensive maintenance or costly replacements when regulations change.
+The solution shouldn’t require extensive maintenance or costly replacements when regulations change.

 With these qualifications in mind, Wall Street CIOs are increasingly investing in new, modern platforms to keep their firms secure and compliant.
 Not only are they more affordable than ever, updated technologies give financial firms the flexibility to adapt to changing regulations, better reconstruct trades, and overall, conduct business more efficiently.